IDPetrov93/Second-Mind/CONCEPTS.md

 A source is not automatically trustworthy.

+One source may produce many pieces of information.

 ---

 ## Evidence

-Information that supports or contradicts a claim.
+Information that supports or contradicts one or more claims.

-Evidence increases or decreases confidence.
+Evidence changes confidence.

 Evidence does not create truth.

+The same evidence may support competing claims.

 ---